andresriancho/w3af/doc/sphinx/gui/configuration.rst

 Configurations
 ==============

-There're different configuration panels all across the w3af system.
+There are different configuration panels all across the w3af system.
 Here all of them are explained.

 HTTP configuration
 ------------------